 To study the effect of genetic variation in host and pathogen on lesion formation, we infected detached leaves of 12 diverse tomato varieties with the above 91 Botrytis isolates.
 We used a randomized complete block design for a total of 6 replicates across 2 experiments.
 Leaflets were placed on 1% phytoagar in seed flats, with humidity domes on top.For each plant genotype, leaflets from each of 10 plants were placed onto agar in blocks.
 Leaves were selected by a random sample of 5 leaves per plant, and 2 leaflet pairs per leaf.

 Spores were collected from mature (1-2 week old) Botrytis cultures, and diluted to 10 spores/ uL in 50% filter-sterilized grape juice.
 4ul droplets of spore suspensions were inoculated onto detached leaves at room temperature with 24h light.
 Control leaves were mock-inoculated with 4uL of grape juice without spores.
-We took digital photos of all leaflets at 24, 48, and 72 hours post inoculation for downstream image analysis.
+Lesion development was measured using digital photos of all leaflets at 24, 48, and 72 hours post inoculation in combination with downstream automated image analysis.

 Automated Image Analysis